Sudo-Ivan/Ren-Browser/README.md

 ## Ren API

 - Multiple Clients
-- Saving nodes and paths to JSON (moving to SQLite in the future)
+- Saving nomadnet nodes and paths to JSON (moving to SQLite in the future)
 - Detailed Logging